-Chair: Mrs. Lara DeVries- Idevries@providencecatholic.org
+Chair: Ms. Jackie Gutierrez - jgutierrez@providencecatholic.org

 The World Language Department believes that the study of foreign language enriches one's life.
 In keeping with the Christian values of tolerance and acceptance, it strives to instill an understanding, an appreciation, and a respect for the language and culture of other peoples.
-The department encourages the development of the unique potential of each student, as well as the ability to interact with the multi-cultural communities of the greater world.
+The department encourages the development of the unique potential of each student, as well as the ability to interact with the multicultural communities of the greater world.